How Much Will an Air Source Heat Pump Cost You?

 What Are the Advantages of an Air Source Heat Pump?

 There are several advantages of using an air source heat pump instead of traditional furnaces or air conditioners:

-- Efficiency: Air source heat pump uses only a small amount of electricity when reversing the natural flow of heat or cool and generates up to 3KW of heat for every kilowatt of electricity used.
-This means lower heating costs compared to a natural gas furnace or lower costs for cooling as compared to central air conditioner.
+- Efficiency: air source heat pump uses only a small amount of electricity when reversing the natural flow of heat or cool and generates up to 3KW of heat for every kilowatt of electricity used.
+This means lower heating costs compared to a natural gas furnace or lower costs for cooling as compared to a central air conditioner.

-- Comfort: Heat and cooling produced by an air source heat pump will be less intense than other methods, meaning that you will not experience a sudden surge of heat or a blast of cold.
+- Comfort: heat and cooling produced by an air source heat pump will be less intense than other methods, meaning that you will not experience a sudden surge of heat or a blast of cold.
 In addition, new models of heat pumps will operate in extremely cold temperatures going down to -22 degrees Fahrenheit.

-- Cost effectiveness: An air source heat pump can lower your fuel bills significantly, especially if you are replacing conventional electric heating.
+- Cost effectiveness: an air source heat pump can lower your fuel bills significantly, especially if you are replacing conventional electric heating.

 Read More: Air Source Heat Pump Efficiency

 Did You Know That an Air Source Heat Pump Can Save You Money?

 Although the installation price could be quite high, it is estimated that an air heat pump can save an average of £350 a year if switching from a gas heating system or even £700 a year if it replaces an electric system.
 This environmentally friendly solution will save homeowners a significant amount of money on their standard heating bills.
 Further savings are assured if the system qualifies to receive benefits from the UK’s Renewable Heat Incentive.

 Air source heat pumps cost depends on a variety of factors such as the size of your home, how well insulated it is and what room temperatures you are aiming to achieve.
 The savings made by switching to an air source heat pump will depend on your current system, as well as what you are replacing it with.
 Your savings will be affected by: